jurhas/mparser/README.md

 typedef size_t (*mhash_f)(mValue*);<br>
 typedef int (*mcmp_f)(mValue *a, mValue *b);<br>

 be carefull that the arguments are the union mValue.
-The first computes the hash and the second compare them as usual, with hash of course I just need to know if is equal or less, but once I wrote it I cover each combination.<br>
+The first computes the hash and the second compare them as usual, with the hashtable, I just need to know if it is equal or less, but once I wrote it I cover each combination.<br>
 After you create the hashtable set the flags as required with the member h->flags :<br>
 typedef enum mhsh_flags<br>
 {<br>